 - Tummy (abdominal) pain.

 Note: many people who are infected do not develop symptoms of acute schistosomiasis, or their symptoms may be mild and go unrecognised.
+Some may dismiss their symptoms, believing them to have been caused by a simple viral infection.
 However, they can go on to develop chronic schistosomiasis.

 - Chest pain.

 - Paralysis (if the spinal cord is involved).

 Children who are repeatedly infected with schistosomiasis can develop anaemia, malnutrition and learning difficulties.